yubik-studio/yubik-studio.github.io/README.md

 August 2008 to August 2015

 CME Group is the world’s leading derivatives marketplace.
 It operates the Chicago Mercantile Exchange (CME), the Chicago Board of Trade (CBOT), COMEX and NYMEX.
+My work at CME Group was mostly in technology research and development related to the electronic trading system.

-  - Senior Director, Emerging Technology (2015)
+  - Emerging Technology (2015)
     - Maintained “impact radar” on technologies of interest to CME Group through meetings with vendors and academic researchers.
     - Provided the Strategic Investment Group with technical due diligence.
     - Pioneered the use of Power Usage Effectiveness dashboards for CME Group’s Aurora Data Center.

-  - Senior Director, Enterprise Architecture (2014)
+  - Enterprise Architecture (2014)
     - Shared in the management of CME Group’s enterprise application portfolio.
     - Developed new techniques for analyzing match engine trace data and FIX message time-of-flight data from Corvil fiber taps, leading to new efficiencies in the Globex match engine code.

-  - Senior Director, Trading and Business Systems (2013)
+  - Trading and Business Systems (2013)
     - Managed the development of new 3D interactive visualization tools for market supervision and compliance.
 Introduced a novel InfoSec architecture (based on anonymized data sculptures) that made the tools widely deployable.

     - Created and ran the CME Group’s in-house Algo Trading Game for the HR Department Talent Exchange.
 Over 50 participants from across the company learned how to write players for my simulated trading system, and competed as trading teams in weekly online tournaments.